 Why consulting services?

-Sveta launched consulting services and wrote a book because she has direct experience with deafness and wanted to increase awareness about abilities and needs for communication and information access to people like herself.
+Sveta launched consulting services because she has direct experience with deafness and wanted to increase awareness about abilities and needs for communication and information access to people like herself.
 She was born with normal hearing and became profoundly deaf in both ears at the age of two due to meningitis.
 In addition to this, Sveta has years of experience and expertise in accessibility, knows many deaf and hard of hearing people from different walks of life, and has been involved with many events and workshops on deafness related topics to be able to advise to businesses and individuals not familiar about accessibility for people with deafness and hearing loss.

 She has also met numerous hearing people who tell her how much they benefit from captions when learning foreign languages or when listening to a speaker that is hard to understand.
 Captioning is an important part of multimodal learning and a key to improving literacy.